msdx/gradle-publish/README.md

 #gradle-publish

 ##Introduction
-This project includes some gradle srcipt to publish gradle project to JCenter.
+This project includes some gradle srcipts that publish gradle project to JCenter.

 `bintray.gradle`: The script to publish an android gradle project to JCenter.

 `build.gradle`: A demo about how to use it.

 `gradle.properties`:The properties that used in `bintray.gradle`.
-You need to copy it into your library project and configure the values of the properties.
+You need to copy it into your library project and configure the values of these properties.

 ##How To Use

-Add the dependencies section to your library `build.gradle` if it doesn't already exist:
+Add the dependencies section into `build.gradle` in your library if it doesn't already exist:

     buildscript {
         repositories {